sixrumcoins/Random-Walk/README.md

 ## How to use

-- `Cmd+R` Refresh the browser window to get a new generative output.
+- `Cmd+R` Refresh the browser window to generate a new output.
-- `Cmd+S` Save output as a .PNG image.
+- `Cmd+S` Save the output as a .PNG image.

 ---